Updated: Jul 5

 It was farm fresh.
 Although I loved all the rust on it, I don't like the barn crud.

 A wire brush took care of that.
-I attached the fan cover and scrubbed it well with the brush.
+I attacked the fan cover and scrubbed it well with the brush.

 Once it was clean, I added a clear coat of polyurethane to protect it.
 I decided this would make a great clock.
 It was already divided into 12 sections so it would work perfectly.
 I ordered a clock kit from Amazon.
 This fan grid is about 24" across so I didn't want the clock hands to get lost.
 I ordered simple, clean looking hands that were almost 12" long.